jdyeakel/jdyeakel.github.io/teaching/dinos/syllabus.md

 + **Accommodations for Students with Disabilities**

     The University of California Merced is committed to ensuring equal academic opportunities and inclusion for students with disabilities based on the principles of independent living, accessible universal design and diversity.
 I am available to discuss appropriate academic accommodations that may be required for student with disabilities.
-Requests for academic accommodations are to be made during the first three weeks of the semester, except for unusual circumstances.
-Students are encouraged to register with Disability Services Center to verify their eligibility for appropriate accommodations.
+Requests for academic accommodations are to be made during the first three weeks of the semester, except for unusual circumstances. **Students must register with Disability Services Center to verify their eligibility for appropriate accommodations.**

     The instructor will make every effort to accommodate all students who, because of religious obligations, have conflicts with scheduled exams, assignments, or required attendance.
 Please speak with the instructor during the first week of class regarding any potential academic adjustments or accommodations that may arise due to religious beliefs during this term.